luizsl/workflow/notes.md

 ### Convolution
 The convolution made with ppxf util is very general.
 It allows us to use a single average LSF, a piecewise convolution as done in ELODIE or even a different LSF for each pixel.
 We compared these different LSF injections, the results are similar to each other.

+## 2021-06-29

+### Rebinning
+Some tests with rebinning were done.
+The results depend more on the number of pixels than on the implementation.
+Here, our goal is just to reproduce the signal without modifying its shape, just changing the points on the x-axis.
+At this point we have all the tools to treat the spectra to determine the kinematics.